 Traditional recruiting methods have served well in the past to deliver the resources companies need to achieve their business goals.
-Social media is increasingly becoming the space where professional life happens.
-Social media today is heavily used by companies and recruitment professionals to promote their brands and to find talents.
+Social media recruitment is increasingly becoming the space where companies turn to source the best talent, very much as an extension of the traditional referral programs.
+Additionally, social media today is heavily used by companies and recruitment professionals to promote their brands.

-They use social media portals such as LinkedIn, Xing, Experteer and others.
+The most common social media portals are LinkedIn, Xing, Experteer, although there are plenty others that are focused on niche profiles.
 An Adecco study in 2014 reports that 5 out of 10 job seekers use social media for job search purposes and 7 out of 10 recruiters use social media for their daily HR activities.

 Companies and professional recruiters need to be where candidates are in order to engage them in the recruitment process.
 Initial contact with candidates through Social media can be fast, efficient and cost effective.
 Using this method alone however, takes the personal note out of relationship building and candidate identification.
 It is therefore unlikely to completely replace the traditional recruitment methods in the near future.